 Centers through first-hand interactions with peers, luminaries,

-as well as, emerging and established organised.
+as well as, emerging and established organisations.

 The inaugural Thailand OpenGov Leadership Forum serving as a full day of valuable insights and networking opportunities plays an integral role in keeping the digital professionals Connected, Educated, Engaged and Inspired.